 City and seaside merge between Cardiff and Penarth

-On a sunny day, the walk between vibrant Cardiff and the charming Victorian seaside town of Penarth offers tranquil coastal scenery interspersed with the kind of heritage sites which bring history to life.
+Amaze yourself on a sunny day, with the walk between Cardiff and the charming seaside town of Penarth.
+Discover tranquil coastal scenery & heritage sites.
 And even when the weather's not that great, those stop-off points mean you'll never be short of ideas and inspiration.